1949 Thomas Cup: Qualification

+Squads

+Knockout stage

 The inter-zone ties were held in the United Kingdom.
 As the tournament used a knockout system, rather than a round-robin system, Denmark was given a bye in the first round.
 Malaya defeated the USA 6–3 in a highly competitive match played in Glasgow, Scotland (none of the players on either side had ever seen any of the players on the other side play before).
 Of note, this tie marked the first of only three ever matches between the USA's Dave Freeman and Malaya's Wong Peng Soon the two greatest singles players of the early post-war period.
 In the final round held in Preston, England, Malaya beat Denmark 8–1 and became the first nation to win a Thomas Cup.

-Teams

-Only three teams from three regions took part in the Inter-Zone ties.
-Malaya did not participate in qualification rounds but got through to the final.